dataset-ninja/northumberland-dolphin/README.md

 # NDD20: The Northumberland Dolphin Dataset 2020

-Northumberland Dolphin is a dataset for semantic segmentation and object detection tasks.
+NDD20 is a dataset for semantic segmentation, object detection, and identification tasks.